sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/advaitadarshanam/svAmi-vireshvarAnandaH/brahmasUtrANi.md

 find a clear reference to the Brahma-Sutras, in Gitâ13.4, where the word 'Brahma-Sutra-padaih' occurs.This is a definite reference to the Vedanta-Sutras.The full text runs as follows: "This has been sungby the Rishis in various ways and in different metresand definitely and logically by the words of theBrahma-Sutras."
 Tilak argues in his Gitâ-Rahasyathat the first half refers to teachings which are disconnected and unsystematic and therefore refers tothe Upanishads, while the later half to somethingdefinite and logical-a difference that is clearlybrought out by this stanza and therefore refers to thesystematized thought in the Vedânta-Sutras.
-Max Müller too is of opinion that the Vedânta-Sutrasbelong to an earlier period than the [Gitâ](# "The Six Systems of Indian Philosophy, p.
-113.")and in thetext just quoted he finds a clear reference to therecognized title of the Vedânta or [Brahma-Sutras](# "Ibid, p.
-118.").Indian commentators on the Gitâ like Râmânuja,Madhwa and others identify the Vedânta-Sutras *inthis passage* of the Gitâ.
+Max Müller too is of opinion that the Vedânta-Sutrasbelong to an earlier period than the Gitâ[^2]and in thetext just quoted he finds a clear reference to therecognized title of the Vedânta or Brahma-Sutras[^3].Indian commentators on the Gitâ like Râmânuja,Madhwa and others identify the Vedânta-Sutras *inthis passage* of the Gitâ.

+[^2]: "The Six Systems of Indian Philosophy, p.
+113."

+[^3]: "Ibid, p.
+118."

  But if the Vedânta-Sutras be of an earlier datethan the Gitâ, how could it contain references to theGitâ ?
 In Sutras 2.
 3. 45 and 4.
 2. 21 all the commentators quote the same text of the Gitâ, and thereseems to be no doubt that they are right.
 Thesecross references show that the author of the Gitâhad a hand in the present recension of the Sutras.This is also made clear by the rejection of the fourfold